Solo exhibition, "Painters", at Hathaway Gallery

 Chris Ferguson, Sayma Hossain, Sergio Suarez, & Evie Salah

 Address: 240 North Highland Ave.
 NE, unit suite C-2, Atlanta, GA

-I will have a solo exhibition titled "BANDIT" at MOCA GA in Atlanta, GA opening December 1, 2017.
+Solo exhibition titled "BANDIT" at MOCA GA in Atlanta, GA (December 1, 2017 through January 27, 2018).
 Exhibition catalog available with essay by Diana Nawi.

 "The Human Form" at Park Place Gallery, Brooklyn, NY

 Included in "The Human Form," curated by Peter Schenck at Park Place Gallery, Brooklyn, NY.

 "The Exorcist" panel discussion with Paul Pfeiffer, Craig Drennen, and Katie Geha

 Panelist for In Discussion: Craig Drennen & Paul Pfeiffer discuss The Exorcist, University of Georgia, Athens, GA

 TILT Export booth at FAR Bazaar art fair @ Cerritos College

 Included in the FAR Bazaar 3-artist booth curated by TILT Export, Cerritos College, Los Angeles, CA, January 2017.